justinmeiners/justinmeiners.github.io/common-lisp-scripts/README.md

 ----------------------------
 **3/05/22**

-You want a Common Lisp workflow that's just like Python or Perl, so you can write scripts!
+Do you want a Common Lisp workflow like Python or Perl?
 No dumping images, or complex deployments.
 Just install *a single lisp interpreter* on your computer (`/usr/local/bin/sbcl`) and *write, run, and share* source files.
-Here I'll explain how to do that.
+I've done a lot of research and I'm here to explain how to get exactly that.

 A step in the right direction is a `.lisp` file with an appropriate shebang:

     #!/usr/bin/sbcl --script
     (write-string "Hello, World!")

+It can be run with

+    $ ./hello.lisp

-But you'll quickly run into a few roadblocks.
+But you'll quickly run into roadblocks after "Hello, World!".
 How do you include other source files without knowing their installation path?
-How do you load libraries such as through Quicklisp?
+How do you load libraries?

-The solution? (**TLDR**) Quicklisp has a command for downloading libraries and exporting them called **[ql:bundle-systems][ql-bundle]**.
+The solution is a Quicklisp command for downloading libraries and exporting them called **[ql:bundle-systems][ql-bundle]**.
 It creates a single folder with an index file called `bundle.lisp`.
 After running `(load bundle.lisp)`, all of your dependencies are available to be load via `asdf:load-system`.
+The result is entirely self-contained.

-## How to use `ql:bundle-system`
+## Example using `ql:bundle-system`

 1. Create a bundle containing your Quicklisp dependencies: